clairefreehafer/architecture-of-doom/README.md

 # Architecture of Doom

-A recration of a photograph by [Ludwig Danner](https://www.flickr.com/photos/ludwig_danner/16140311769/).
+A recreation of a photograph by [Ludwig Danner](https://www.flickr.com/photos/ludwig_danner/16140311769/).

 ![example image](img.png)